Spring Cleaning – the Broadcast IT Edition

 The fastest way to clean your computer is to open the sides and start blowing out the dust and debris.

 Of course, this may actually cause the delicate electronic parts on the motherboard or your specialized cards to experience static shocks and possible shorts from the debris.
-Very quickly you indeed will have a very clean computer because you will be buying a new one to replace the blown unit.
+Very quickly, you indeed will have a very clean computer because you will be buying a new one to replace the blown unit.

-A better alternative is to start your computer maintenance program by unplugging it.
-And even when everything is de-energized, please ensure you are well-grounded yourself so as to avoid causing any static arcs when you reach inside the computer case.
+And even when everything is de-energized, please ensure you, yourself, are well-grounded so as to avoid causing any static arcs when you reach inside the computer case.

 Fans and Vents